polyphony-chat/docs/docs/Protocol Specifications/core.md

 Changing ownership of messages is the core of identity migration.
 Another use case for re-signing message is reducing the amount of keys that need to be remembered by an actor.

+Actors must not be able to re-sign messages, to which they cannot prove signature-key ownership of.
+Servers must verify the following things:

+- The new signature matches the messages' contents and is valid
+- The ID-Cert corresponding to the new signature is a valid ID-Cert, issued by the correct home server

+The amount of keys that can be used to re-sign messages must not exceed the amount of keys sent in the servers' key trial, but can be less.

+Re-signing messages is done in batches, which have a server-defined maximum size.

 Below is a sequence diagram depicting a typical re-signing process, which transfers ownership of messages from Alice A to Alice B.